happycollision/jekyll.happycollision.com/src/pages/2025/01/20/rethinking-ci-cd.md

 It could work for a full stack app, it would just be different.
 The main goal is to remove the barrier to running a deployment.
-So even if everything is still built on a server somewhere, then find a way to trigger that build and also specify what source to use for that build that doesn't live purely at the end of a long CI testing process.
+So even if everything is still built on a server somewhere, then find a way to trigger that build that doesn't live purely at the end of a long CI testing process.

 > "How do you know if your deployment is about to overwrite someone else's?"